danielparthier/BehaviourAnalysis/README.md

 ![](README_figs/README-unnamed-chunk-2-1.png)<!-- -->

 The object distance plot (C) shows the distance to object 1 and 2 at any given point in time.
 This plot would show a continous preference or equally distributed exploration.
-Further we can explore the angle with which the animal is looking at the objects (B/C) for each object.
+Further we can explore the angle with which the animal is looking at the objects (B and C) for each object.

 ![](README_figs/README-unnamed-chunk-3-1.png)<!-- -->